Sixten Totzek: Mens

 With their new lineup, Team Totzek struggled to find consistency during the 2022–23 season, only qualifying in two of their six tour events.
 At both the Grand Prix Bern Inter and the St. Galler Elite Challenge, they lost in the quarterfinals.
 This continued into the 2022 European Curling Championships where they finished with a 3–6 record, again securing the last spot at the 2023 World Men's Curling Championship.
 There, they finished in ninth place with a 4–8 record.
 Harsch left the rink following the season with Jan-Luca Häg joining the team at lead, shifting Magnus Sutor to second and Joshua Sutor to third.
 In their first event of the new season, Team Totzek won the German European Trials in a 3–2 series over Benny Kapp.
 This earned the team the right to compete in their fifth straight European Championship in 2023 where they had their best start ever, winning their first three games.
 They then lost five of their last six games to finish just outside the playoffs with a 4–5 record.
 Despite qualifying Germany for the 2024 World Men's Curling Championship, Team Kapp won the German Men's Curling Championship and were chosen to represent the country at the World Championships.
 The Totzek rink would fail to represent Germany internationally in the 2024–25 curling season, losing the final of both the 2024 German European Curling Trials, and the 2025 German Men's Curling Championship to former teammate Muskatewitz's rink.

 Mixed Doubles

 During the 2023–24 season, Totzek won the German Mixed Doubles Trials with partner Lena Kapp, qualifying for the 2023 World Mixed Doubles Qualification Event.
 There, the team won all eight of their games, becoming the first qualifiers for the 2024 World Mixed Doubles Curling Championship in Östersund, Sweden.
 At the championship, the duo had a good 3–1 start before losing three consecutive games, ultimately finishing sixth in their pool with a 4–5 record.

+Totzek would win his second German Mixed Doubles Championship during the 2025–26 season with new partner Vera Tiuliakova, earning the right to represent Germany at the 2026 World Mixed Doubles Curling Championship.